Isaiah-Liljestrand/CompilerClassFinalProject/README.md

 non-int variables

 --Interesting features--
-Passes all pramaters to functions on the stack.
+Passes all parameters to functions on the stack.
-Num constants are auto mathed when possible.
+Num constants are auto matched when possible.
 Assigning 0 is done with xor.
 When all registers are full, the stack and last two registers are used to accomplish everything until another register is free.